paliafas/front-end-mentor-qr-code-component/README.md

-# QR Code Component
+# Frontend Mentor QR Code Component

-This is a Frontend Mentor exercise for building a simple QR code component.
+Frontend Mentor challenge with the objective of building a simple QR code component.